Theory of polarization-switchable electrical conductivity anisotropy in nonpolar semiconductors: IV. Summary and outlook

-\textit{Summary and outlook.} Within effective mass approximation, we have developed a theory on polarization-switchable ECA in nonpolar semiconductors, where the ECA exhibits a first-order response to polarization and is reversible by flipping the polarization.
-We have shown that the polarization-switchable ECA is accompanied with conductivity changes driven by the reversal of the electric polarization.
-Hosted by a variety of point groups (summarized in Table~\ref{tab:pointeca}), our discussed polarization-switchable ECA phenomena can be classified into two categories.
-Associated with the first category are cases for which the ECA is rigorously switchable by reversing the polarization.
-Such a polarization-switchable feature is protected by point group symmetry and is robust against higher-order corrections (e.g., beyond effective mass approximation).
-In contrast, the polarization-switchable feature for ECA belonging to the second category --- valid in the regime of effective mass approximation and first-order response to polarization --- may be broken when involving higher-order corrections.
-Our theory is further numerically validated by electrical conductivity calculations based on first principles.
-This yields the predictions of AlP and NaSrP as two representative semiconductors with polarization-switchable ECA and polarization-reversal driven conductivity change.
-We expect that our theory opens a route toward the design of next-generation electronic devices based on our aforementioned anisotropic charge transport and related phenomena.\\
+Within effective mass approximation, we have developed a theory on polarization-switchable ECA in semiconductors, where the ECA exhibits a first-order response to electric polarization and is reversible by flipping the polarization.
+We have shown that the polarization-switchable ECA is accompanied with polarization-reversal induced conductivity change.
+This may occur in piezoelectrics or ferroelectrics with their possible crystallographic point groups summarized in Tables~\ref{tab:pointeca} and~\ref{tab:ferroeca}.
+Our theory is validated by electrical conductivity calculations based on first principles.
+This yields the predictions of piezoelectric AlP and ferroelectric KH$_2$PO$_4$ as two representative semiconductors with the aforementioned transport phenomena.